helium/HIP/0115-redefining-the-mobile-maker-approval-process.md

 For example, if on the first epoch of the quarter at 0:00:00 UTC, the MOBILE Price Oracle lists MOBILE price at $0.004 per MOBILE, a Tier 1 & 2 MOBILE Maker will be required to hold at least 500,000 MOBILE tokens.

 ## MOBILE Maker Slashing
 A smart contract will be created to automatically slash the MOBILE Makers 50M stake if that MOBILE Maker does not maintain the minimum balances identified above.
 If the MOBILE Makers balance goes below the minimum threshold defined in this HIP, they will have 1 epoch to replenish their wallet before slashing occurs.
 If the wallet stays below the minimum threshold on the 2nd epoch, the smart contract will automatically burn 0.10% (50,000 MOBILE) of the 50M MOBILE stake.
 For each epoch that the wallet stays below the minimum balance, the percentage burned will increase by 0.01.
 For example, if a MOBILE Makers wallet is below the minimum balance, on the second epoch, 0.10% of the stake balance will be burned, on the third epoch, 0.11% of the remaining stake will be burned, on the fourth epoch, 0.12% of the remaining stake will be burned, and so on.
+If the balance is replenished above the minimum, and then falls again, the slash will reset to 0.10%.

+If the staked MOBILE balance falls under 30M MOBILE, the Maker Key will be revoked the same epoch the staked balance falls under 30M MOBILE.
+In order to reactivate their Maker Key, the Maker must replenish the staked balance to at least 50M.

 ## Retirement of a MOBILE Maker
 In some instances, MOBILE Makers may wish to stop producing MOBILE devices, and request their stake be returned.
 In order for the stake to be returned to the MOBILE Maker, the following must occur: